ayushc121/AndurilGP/README.md

 ### `vision_rx.py`

-Background thread that receives chunked JPEG packets on UDP port 5600, reassembles frames, decodes them with OpenCV, and runs gate detection.
+Background thread that receives chunked JPEG packets on UDP port 5600, reassembles frames, decodes them with OpenCV, and runs gate detection at 30 Hz.
 Each decoded frame is passed to `process_frame`, which:

 1. Converts the image to HSV colour space.
 2. Thresholds for the gate's red colour using two hue ranges (H 0–10 and H 170–180) combined with `cv2.bitwise_or`, because red wraps around the HSV hue circle.
 3. Applies morphological close and open operations to clean the mask.
 4. Finds the largest contour above a minimum area threshold.
+5. Estimates gate range using the known outer gate width and the pinhole camera model.
+6. Computes PnP pose estimation (`pnp_ok`, `pnp_rvec`) for gate-normal yaw alignment.
+7. Derives an optical-flow body-frame velocity estimate (`vision_velocity`) from consecutive frame positions.
-5. Stores bounding box and centroid data in `shared_data['vision_gate_estimate']`.
+8. Stores bounding box, centroid, body-frame gate position, PnP result, and velocity in `shared_data`.

 Partial frames that never complete (from dropped UDP packets) are pruned after `FRAME_BUFFER_DEPTH` newer frame IDs have arrived.

 ### `controller.py`

 The core autonomy logic.
-Runs at 50 Hz.
+Runs at 60 Hz on the main control thread, with a dedicated 400 Hz estimation thread processing every IMU sample.
 Implements a three-phase state machine:

-**`WAIT_FOR_DATA`** — Retries the arm command every second until the heartbeat confirms armed status and an odometry packet has been received.
+**`WAIT_FOR_DATA`** — Retries the arm command every second until the heartbeat confirms armed status and an IMU packet has been received.

-**`WAIT_FOR_START`** — Holds completely still (sends no commands) until the race has officially started.
-Uses a sim-clock anchor to reject stale `race_start_boot_time_ms` values left in the UDP buffer from previous sessions.
+**`WAIT_FOR_START`** — Sends zero commands until the race has officially started.
+Uses a sim-clock anchor to reject stale `race_start_boot_time_ms` values from previous sessions.

 **`FLYING`** — Full autonomy.
-See [Control System Design](#control-system-design) and [Vision Pipeline](#vision-pipeline).
+See [Control System Design](#control-system-design), [State Estimation Pipeline](#state-estimation-pipeline), and [Vision Pipeline](#vision-pipeline).

 ---